devRMA/python-stopwatch2/docs/guide/other-libraries.md

 # Other libraries

-There are other timer libraries for python, here are some and their differences.
+There are other timer libraries for python, here are some differences.

 |                             Library                              |     Unit tests     |     Statistics     |        Laps        |   Static Typing    |        Docs        |     Docstring      |
 | :--------------------------------------------------------------: | :----------------: | :----------------: | :----------------: | :----------------: | :----------------: | :----------------: |